-In addition to the University Faculty Handbook, each school/college has its own internal rules, procedures, and polices that are outlined in each college's/school's faculty handbook (Appendices A-F).
-School/college faculty handbooks may supplement, but do not supersede or replace, policies and procedures outlined in this University Faculty Handbook.
+In addition to the University Faculty Handbook, the Kirksville College of Osteopathic Medicine, the Arizona School of Health Sciences, and the School of Osteopathic Medicine in Arizona have their own internal rules, procedures, and policies outlined in each college's/school's faculty handbook (Appendices A-C).
+School/college faculty handbooks may supplement, but do not supersede or replace, policies, and procedures outlined in the University Faculty Handbook.